learning-zone/css-basics/README.md

 **Example:**

 If we combine `position:relative` with one of the offset properties `top`, `bottom`, `left` or `right` the element will be moved from its original place in the layout whilst preserving the space in the document it once occupied.
-The element will be moved on to a new layer and its “layer order” or its stacking order can then be controlled with the `z-index` property.
+The element will be moved on to a new layer and its "layer order" or its stacking order can then be controlled with the `z-index` property.

 ```css
 .thing {